Help – my tooth is killing me, and I have no insurance or money!

 You need immediate treatment when in severe pain.
 Plus, delays can make your condition far worse.

-So you cannot afford to walk down any dead-end streets such as free emergency dentists and dental insurance without waiting periods.
+So you cannot afford to walk down dead-end streets as free emergency dentists and dental insurance without waiting periods.

 Instead, you want to quickly identify possible avenues that lead to viable solutions: financing programs, medical insurance, and Medicaid.